Aaron I. Vinik: Career

 Vinik concluded his chief residency at Chris Hani Baragwanath Hospital in Johannesburg, and began his research in the treatment of patients with hyperthyroidism in the Department of Endocrinology, Metabolism and diabetes at the University of Cape Town.
 The focus of his doctoral thesis was the study of fatty acid metabolism in individuals with hyperthyroidism.
 Vinik later held a position as a Senior Lecturer in Chemical Pathology, and in collaboration with Septimus Matthys Joubert, studied the role of human growth hormone in clinical disease and diabetes.

 During a visiting fellowship at the University of California in San Francisco, Vinik studied chorionic somatomammotropin.
 A brief return to South Africa saw scholarly output on the physiology of enteroendocrine hormones and diabetics with pancreaitis.
 He moved to the United States and became a professor of Internal Medicine and Surgery at the University of Michigan.
 His work there contributed to the understanding of treating patients with somatostatin analogues.
-In later years, Vinik was director of the Strelitz Diabetes Center at Eastern Virginia Medical School and a board member of the American Association of Clinical Endocrinology.
+In 1990, Eastern Virginia Medical School recruited Vinik to lead research at its Strelitz Diabetes Center.
+He subsequently served as professor of internal medicine, Director of Research at the center, and Murray Waitzer Endowed Chair in Diabetes Research.
+He remained associated with EVMS until his retirement and was later named professor emeritus.

 In 1996, under his direction, scientists at the Strelitz Diabetes Center at Eastern Virginia Medical School discovered a gene they termed INGAP.
 Developments in medical research identified the potential of this gene for therapies and a possible cure for diabetes.

 Vinik holds patents, including for NutriNerve, a natural supplement that helps the body repair itself on a cellular level.